dtonhofer/prolog_notes/simple_db_op.md

 Testing is just running a few goals.

 Note that for the empty set of movies, we get all the actors.
-This is arguably correct: every actors stars in all the movies of the empty set ([Vacuous Truth](https://en.wikipedia.org/wiki/Vacuous_truth)]
+This is arguably correct: every actors stars in all the movies of the empty set ([Vacuous Truth](https://en.wikipedia.org/wiki/Vacuous_truth))

-Using [library(plunit)](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/plunit.html%27), we can pack this into a unit test.
+Using [`library(plunit)`](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/plunit.html%27), we can pack this into a unit test.

 (Note the final `!` to make the test goal deterministic.
-Is that correct?)
+Is that correct?
+I tdefinitely works.
+That clause is not really Prolog, it is Meta-Prolog.)

 ````
 :- begin_tests(exercise_nice).